 Use your geographical knowledge, observations and skills to make a map of a more accessible Maynooth Station.
 Annotate your map to justify the features you have included.

-See below = 14 marks
+See below = 14 marks a.
+Think about the long-term sustainability of your proposed plan.
+Describe 3 possible benefits and 3 risks for your plan in each of the aspects in the table below.
+1 mark for each benefit, 1 mark for each risk.

-- 1 mark for title
+1 mark for title

-- 1 mark for use of key
+1 mark for use of key

-- 1 mark for each feature of the station, e.g. new bridge, improved footpaths, ramps, planting, etc.
+1 mark for each feature of the station, e.g. new bridge, improved footpaths, ramps, planting, etc.

-- 2 marks for the justification of each feature.
+2 marks for the justification of each feature.
 4 features and their justification = 12.

-- Up to 4 marks for naming features only.
+Up to 4 marks for naming features only.